swoap-traba/nvim-config/README.md

-## nvim config for AustinCarter, adapted from kickstart.nvim
+## nvim config for Swoap, adapted from kickstart.nvim

 # kickstart.nvim